About DAYBUE®

 At 12 weeks, doctors observed:

-Significant improvements in the signs and symptoms of Rett syndrome in patients taking DAYBUE vs placebo
+Significant improvements in the signs and symptoms of Rett syndrome as measured by the CGI-I scale vs placebo

-The CGI-I (Clinical Global Impression-Improvement) scale was used by doctors to evaluate improvement or worsening of Rett symptoms.
+The CGI-I scale was used by doctors to evaluate improvement or worsening of Rett symptoms

 • Much improved (13% vs 5% for placebo), minimally improved (25% vs 10%)

-• 61% of patients had no improvements in symptoms with DAYBUE vs 81% of patients taking placebo
+• 61% of patients had no improvements in symptoms with DAYBUE vs 81% of patients taking placebo.
+Individual results may vary

 Do you have questions about treatment with DAYBUE?